timedomain-tech/open-creator/docs/api_doc.md

 - Adjust `top_k` and `threshold` to balance between specificity and breadth of results.
 - Ensure to check the length of the returned list to validate the presence of results before usage.

-Certainly, let's refine the "Skill object method" section for enhanced clarity and structure:

----

 ### Skill Object Methods and Operator Overloading